 - Due to your struggle with anxiety, you’ve lost a lot of weight.

-You may have experienced weight loss of a few pounds, several, or tens of pounds during your struggle with anxiety.
+You have experienced weight loss of a few pounds, several, or tens of pounds.

 All of the above combinations and variations are common.

 The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including weight loss and sudden weight loss symptoms.

 Advertisement - Article Continues Below

 When this symptom is attributed to anxiety, weight loss can occur for the following reasons: